October 29, 2018

 - Curriculum Vitae for PIs and co-PIs.
 CVs for RAs are not necessary.

-It’s not necessary to secure IRB approval prior to applying, but winning projects that involve human subjects will need IRB approval before CSI can disburse the funds.
+It’s not necessary to secure IRB approval prior to applying, but funded projects that involve human subjects will need IRB approval before CSI can disburse the funds.

-Grants must be used within 18 months of receipt.
-Any funds remaining at the close of the grant term will be returned to CSI.
+Award winners must use the funds within 18 months of receipt or receive written permission from the Director to extend up to an additional 6 months.
+Any funds remaining at the end of the grant term need to be returned to CSI.

 Grant Administration Requirements

-The grant will be administered by the PI’s department, in accordance with the terms of the grant.
+The grant will be administered by the PI’s department.
 The PI will be asked to submit a brief, mid-grant report in December of the first year, and a longer report at the completion of the project.
 The “Required Output” section identifies additional terms of the grant.

 Requests to reallocate funds across budgeted items of more than 10% of the total grant need to be approved by the CSI Director in advance.